IsaSei/Semantic-Web-linking-Databases-to-BIM-Model/README.md

 Visual Illustration of the Semantic Web:

 	2024_B4_IsabelleSeifert_SematicWeb_Illustrated.pdf

-To excecute the script the import of rdflib, networkx as nx and ipycytoscape are necessary.
+To visualize the RDF file as GraphML file the script below can be used:

+	2024_B4_IsabelleSeifert_RDF_toGraphML.ipynb

+The following is the result of the current Graph as GraphML File

+	2024_B4_IsabelleSeifert_RDF_Graph

 Examplary SparQL queries: